miketheprogrammer/go-thrust/doc/commands/README.md

 }
 ```

-CommandRespons's are objects defining the JSON received from ThrustCore as a
+CommandResponse defines the structure of a response from a Command sent to
-response to a Command from Go-Thrust
+ThrustCore

 #### type EventResult